Pianoblack/how-to-install/README.md

 # 📚 How to install X on Y

-This repository created for helping you finding installation instructions of an application or operation system.
+This repository created for helping you finding installation instructions of software/application/language/framework/operation system and etc...

 ### Translations